gmirsky/tequila_notes/README.md

 ## Additive Free Tequila

 Additive-free tequilas are made without artificial sweeteners, flavorings, or colorants, emphasizing the pure taste of agave.
 Below is a list of notable additive-free tequila brands available in the USA, compiled from expert sources and industry insights.
-This list includes brands verified by Tequila Matchmaker’s Additive-Free Program, those with distillery certifications, or those publicly claiming no additives, but it’s not exhaustive as verification can be complex due to limited disclosure requirements.
+This list includes brands verified by Tequila Matchmaker’s (now Agave Matchmaker) Additive-Free Program, those with distillery certifications, or those publicly claiming no additives, but it’s not exhaustive as verification can be complex due to limited disclosure requirements.
 Always check for the most current information, as formulations may change.

 Additive-Free Tequila Brands Available in the USA
 * 123 Organic Tequila (NOM 1480): Certified organic and additive-free, produced by Tequila Las Americas.
 Includes expressions like Blanco, Reposado, and Añejo.(https://spiritedagave.com/additive-free-tequila-list-brands/) (https://theliquorbarn.com/collections/additive-free-tequila)